 Tessa Bachi Haas

-Meg Hankel is a doctoral student in the history of art.
-She specializes in the history of photography, modern and contemporary art, and new media.
+Meg Hankel is a doctoral candidate in the history of art.
+She specializes in modern and contemporary art, with a focus on the history of photography and new media.
 She earned an MA degree in art history from the University of Georgia in 2017, and a BA in art history from Columbia College Chicago in 2009.
-Her dissertation research focuses on the stereograph and the use of 3D technologies (such as VR) in contemporary art practices.
+Her dissertation research focuses on the history of the stereograph and other 3D technologies (such as VR) and their use in modern and contemporary artistic practice.
 Other research interests include the intersection of art, gaming, and the theory of play, as well as the development of color technology in analog and digital photography.
-She has previously held a curatorial internship at the Georgia Museum of Art, assisted with the Barnes Foundation exhibition From Today, Painting is Dead: Early Photography in Britain and France (2019), and has participated in the University of Pennsylvania Incubation Series.
-Before pursuing graduate studies, she worked as a freelance photographer and archivist in Chicago, IL.
+She has previously held a curatorial internship at the Georgia Museum of Art, assisted with the Barnes Foundation exhibition From Today, Painting is Dead: Early Photography in Britain and France (2019), has participated in the Bryn Mawr Digital Scholarship Graduate Fellows Program, and has served as co-chair of the University of Pennsylvania Incubation Series, with whom she has curated multiple exhibitions throughout Philadelphia.
+She has presented her work at a variety of conferences including the German Studies Association Conference and the International Conference of Stereo and Immersive Media.
+Before pursuing graduate studies, she worked for the photographer Steve Schapiro in Chicago, Illinois.